akshaynot/farmedorganic/README.md

 # Farmed Organic

-Website for Farmers to Sell there crops directly to the consumer or companies
+Website for Farmers to Sell their crops directly to the consumer or companies

 ## Getting Started